stoneboat/shuffle-DP-protocols/README.md

 # About

 This branch focuses on testing the process of sending randomized encodings from a client to an Ethereum blockchain through Tor.
-The implementation leverages Brownie, a Python-based Ethereum development framework, and uses a local Ganache network to simulate both the client and the in-memory blockchain environment.
+The implementation leverages Brownie, a Python-based Ethereum development framework, IPFS (InterPlanetary File System) for distributed file storage, and a local Ganache network to simulate both the client and the in-memory blockchain environment.

+In this project, the client uploads randomized encodings—which may be stored as long strings in a file—to the IPFS network.
+It then sends a smart contract command along with the corresponding Content Identifier (CID) of the file to an Ethereum node via Tor.
+The Ethereum node subsequently executes the smart contract function, storing the CID of the randomized encodings on the Ethereum blockchain.

 ---